-If the student is not satisfied with the decision rendered by the director of OSSI the student may appeal the decision to the chief of the Office of District Operations/superintendent's designee in writing within 15 school days of the director's written decision or the date when a decision should have been made, whichever occurs first.
+If the student is not satisfied with the decision rendered, the student may appeal the decision to the chief of the Office of District Operations or designee in writing within 15 school days of the principal's written decision or the date when a decision should have been made, whichever occurs first.
 The appeal statement should include the following:

 - 1. A request for a review of the complaint and the decision of the principal - 2.
 All pertinent factual information - 3.
-The remedy requested - B. Review of an Appeal - The chief of the Office of District Operations is the designee of the superintendent of schools and shall review the issue and related information. - 2.
-Within 45 school days of receipt of the appeal, the chief of the Office of District Operations or designee shall render a decision and notify the student and principal in writing, unless further investigation is required.
+The remedy requested - B. Review of an Appeal - 1.
+The chief of the Office of District Operations is the designee of the superintendent of schools and shall review the issue and related information. - 2.
+Within 15 school days of receipt of the appeal, the chief of the Office of District Operations or designee shall render a decision and notify the student and principal in writing, unless further investigation is required.